cbueth/infomeasure/docs/guide/estimator_usage.md

   name: python3
 ---

+# Introduction
+### Work on Progress
+In this era of modernity, the systems we study and the problems we deal with is becoming more and more complex and hence requires innovative angle to address them.
+One of such approaches has been by using the "Information Theory" (cite).
+The idea is to boil down any problems at hand in terms of Information as the fundamental entiries, hence
+In formation theoretic measures has not only been limited to communication theory but is in growing use to investigate the  variety of systems from the  diverse fields of sciences (cite).
+Recently, the interest in the systems we study becoming complex and so are the problems like climate change, financial crash,  etc.

+## Discrete and Continuous RV
+Real-life data from experiments or observations are recorded in a wide variety of formats.
+Nevertheless, one can categorize them into discrete and continuous datasets.
+A discrete dataset consists of integer values (e.g., 0 and 1) and can be considered the realization of a discrete random variable (RV).
+Similarly, a continuous dataset consists of real numbers and can be considered the realization of a continuous RV.
+Until now, we have not delved into the subtle differences between discrete and continuous random variables, instead using RVs in general.
+This distinction leads to discrete Shannon information and differential Shannon information for discrete and continuous RVs, respectively.
+A simpler way to comprehend entropy formulation is by replacing the summation sign with the integral when moving from discrete to continuous RVs.
+One thing is clear: information theory is grounded in probability theory.
+The entropy measure is seen as a function of the underlying probability distribution function \( p(x) \): the probability mass function (pmf) for discrete RVs and the probability density function (pdf) for continuous RVs.
+This python package provides both the discrete estimation technique (for shannon information) and many continuous estimation techniques as will be described in subsequent sections.

+### Parametric and non-parametric techniques
+When estimating the entropy measure and for that matter the underlying probability distribution function, the approach depends on the system of interest.
+Parametric estimation techniques assume the probability distribution falls within a defined family (Gaussian, Poisson, Student-t, etc.) with a shape adjusted by certain parameters.
+On the flip side, non-parametric estimation doesn’t commit to any specific distribution shape.
+This is often the case for systems of interest where there is no prior knowledge of the probability distribution, and the shape may not fit existing families of distributions.
+This Python package focuses on non-parametric estimation techniques.

+### Bias and Errors
+The act of estimating entropic measures associated with real-life datasets always involves **bias** and **variance**. **Bias** is the expected difference between the true value and the estimated value, while **variance** refers to the variability in the estimated value.
+Thus, every estimation must address errors arising from both bias and variance and strive to minimize their effects.

+Minimizing estimation error has led to various estimation techniques, sometimes reporting values in terms of p-values under certain null hypotheses.
+The diversity in estimation techniques arises from factors such as computational cost, the nature of dataset availability, the specific question at stake, and so on.
+Therefore, users must be diligent in selecting appropriate estimators.

+### Statistical Testing
+The time series data as available from the real word is usually biased due to the finite size effect.
+Depending on the type of estimators implemented the bias can be small or big but it is usually present.
+In order to correct the bias from the finite sample side effect, it is necessary to estimate the expected values of estimator (eg: TE) for finite data that are close as possible to the original data but doesn´t represent the information transfer.
+We can crease such dataset, known as surrogate data.

+### Kinds of Estimators Available
+This package will allow one to compute the local information measure together with their well-known average counter parts.
+Such local values within their global values are known to provide insights into the dynamic of the sytme being studied.

+For discrete dataset, estimation of informaiton measures is strraightforward.
+Ususlly the required probabaility are estimated by simply coutnting the matchning configurations available int he data.
+Then, these estimates are plug-in to the informaiton emasure formula.
+For continuous-valued datas, one has several ways to estimate the probabaility and subsequently their information -theoritic measures.
+We have three different estimation techniques, Kernal, metric (kl & KSG) and symbolic.
+Kernel estimators estimates the required probability mas functions by using suitable kernel funcitons and then these estimated probabaility values are used directly in the equation.
+Metric method bypasses the pdf estimation with some tricks and instead estimates the infomraiton theoritic measures based on the nearest neighbour counts in the marginal and joint spaces.
+The symbolic method estimates the required probabailities based on the ordinal structure and then uses it in equations of respective informaiton-theoritic measures.
+The above menthioned estimation method is only available for the Shannon information-theoritic measures (i.e. H, MI and TE).
+Whereas for the Renyi and Tallis, especially MI and TE, is obtained from the sums and difference of the joint entropies.

 # Estimator Usage

 This notebook provides a brief overview of how to use the entropy estimation functions provided in the `infomeasure` package.